Dublin, OH: The Little Ireland of the Midwest

 Catch the Irish Attitude by moving to this little Emerald Isle haven without the international headaches!

 Dublin, Ohio is a lovely city located in the central area of the state.
 Its history began in 1802 when the Sells family purchased land near the Scioto River-- eight years later, Irishman John Shields was brought in to survey the land for expanding it into a town.
 According to local legend, Shields was given the honor of naming the town after his beloved Dublin, Ireland.

 Today, Dublin is full of odes to the Irish culture and residents who uphold the legendary Irish hospitality and friendliness.
 They call it the “Irish Attitude.”

 If you’re looking for a lovely place to call home-- and you want the best of history, culture, and hip as well-- look no further.
 Dublin, Ohio is it!

-- Friendly, safe neighborhoods
+- Friendly, safe neighborhoods with plenty of nature

 - Social life worthy of a larger city

-- Attractions in town and nearby
+- Attractions and historical sites

 A great life awaits you!